Luis Casanova (footballer)

-Luis Ignacio Casanova Sandoval (born 1 July 1992) is a Chilean footballer who currently plays for Deportes Iquique as a centre-back.
+Luis Ignacio Casanova Sandoval (born 1 July 1992) is a Chilean footballer who plays as a centre-back for Deportes Temuco.

 Career

 In March 2021, Casanova signed with Universidad de Chile on a three-year deal after playing for them on loan from Deportes Temuco the previous season.

-In 2024, he joined Deportes Iquique.
+In 2024, Casanova joined Deportes Iquique.
+He left them at the end of 2025.

+Casanova rejoined Deportes Temuco on 7 August 2026.

 Personal life

 His father of the same name, Luis Casanova Sanhueza, is a former professional footballer who played for clubs such as O'Higgins, Palestino and Deportes Temuco.